On the slice spectral sequence for quotients of norms of Real bordism: Introduction

-The current approach has been to pass to fixed points of quotients of $\BPG$ that are generalizations of the $\BPR \langle h\rangle$.
-To define these quotients, note that as in \cite{HHR}, one can compute the $C_2$-equivariant homotopy groups of $\BPG$ in degrees an integer multiple of $\rho_2$ to be
+We will concentrate on the case $G=C_{2^n}$ and $h=2^{n-1}m$ in this paper.
+To compute the homotopy groups $\pi_\star^G \BPG$, Hill, Hopkins, and Ravenel invented the equivariant slice spectral sequence \cite{HHR}.
+The current approach of using the slice spectral sequence to understand $\pi_\star^G \BPG$ is to pass to quotients of $\BPG$ that generalize $\BPR \langle h\rangle$.
+To define these quotients, note that as in \cite{HHR}, the $C_2$-equivariant homotopy groups of $\BPG$ in degrees an integer multiple of $\rho_2$ are

-where $\bar{v}_r^G \in \pi_{(2^r-1)\rho_2}^{C_2}$.
-Here, $G \cdot \bar{v}_r^G$ denotes a set of $2^{n-1}$ elements
+where $\bar{v}_i^G \in \pi_{(2^i-1)\rho_2}^{C_2} \BPG$.
+Here, $G \cdot \bar{v}_i^G$ denotes a set of $2^{n-1}$ elements

-where $\gamma$ represents a generator of $G$ and the Weyl action of $G$ is made obvious by the notation except for $\gamma^{2^{n-1}} \bar{v}_r^G =-\bar{v}_r^G$.
-The method of twisted monoid rings of Hill--Hopkins--Ravenel \cite{HHR} then allows one to form quotients of $\BPG$ by collections of \emph{permutation summands} of the form $G \cdot \bar{v}_r^G$.
-This is the first thing we explain and explore in Section~\ref{sec:Section2}.
-Such quotients by permutation summands are our main objects of study.
+where $\gamma$ represents a generator of $G$ and the Weyl action of $G$ is made obvious by the notation except for $\gamma^{2^{n-1}} \bar{v}_i^G =-\bar{v}_i^G$.
+The method of twisted monoid rings \cite[Section~2]{HHR} then allows one to form quotients of $\BPG$ by collections of \emph{permutation summands} of the form $G \cdot \bar{v}_i^G$.
+These quotients are the main objects of study in this paper.

-The generalizations of the quotients of $\BPR$ mentioned above are the following quotients by permutation summands: \begin{enumerate} \item The spectra
+The generalizations of the Real truncated Brown--Peterson spectrum $\BPR\langle h \rangle$ and the Real connective integral Morava $K$-theory $\BPR \langle h, h \rangle$ are the following quotients by permutation summands: \begin{enumerate} \item The quotient

-generalize the spectrum $\BPR\langle h\rangle$ in the case when $G = C_2$.
-In \cite[Theorem 7.5]{BHSZOne}, we showed that this is a spectrum of height $\leq h$, where $h=2^{n-1}m$.
-Up to periodization, the $K(h)$-localization of the spectrum underlying $\BPG \langle m \rangle$ gives a model for a height $h$ Lubin--Tate theory equipped with a $G$-action coming from the Morava stabilizer group.
-So, the fixed points of the $\BPG\langle m \rangle$ are global models for $EO_h(G)$.